 - Collaboration on mature projects with external sources

-As part of our outreach program, our center’s Idea Extractor meets regularly with RSF medical professionals to discuss and identify needs they glean from working with patients.
+As part of our outreach program, our center’s Idea Extractor meets regularly with Roper St. Francis medical professionals to discuss and identify needs they glean from working with patients.
 Our goal is to give doctors and staff tools to help them become creators of new technology as well as users of it.
 The Innovation Center also evaluates ideas and promising research that could be turned into viable businesses, including seeking seed funds to cover prototypes and other start-up expenses.